tmiguelf/logger/README.md

 On the vs_benchmark, Logger wins when there's formatting involved, but loses to spdlog when there's just a string or there's nothing to log.
-This is due to the fact that Logger has a more complete data capture and pre-formatting (the cost of that alone is about 30ns on windows ouch!), spdlog doesn't collect time-stamps by default and would need to incur that extra cost later if the sink wished to log that data.
+This is due to the fact that Logger has a more complete data capture and pre-formatting (the cost of that alone is about 30ns on windows ouch!), spdlog doesn't collect time-stamps by default and would need to incur that extra cost later if the sink wished to log that data. spdlog would be slower if comparable data were to be formatted onto an output stream.
 However, Logger has a much more efficient formatting library, so it ends up ahead when formatting is involved.

 On the disk_bench, Logger is the winner with NanoLog the clear loser.
 Logger and spdlog perform very closely since they are both being bottlenecked